UMM-CSci-3601-S19/iteration-3-toon-squad/server/src/main/java/umm3601/server_files/Google_Oauth_Documention.md

 2. Our version of Google OATH implementation is out of date compared to how Google's OAUTH documentation and Google's API Console works.
 3. Megabittron's documentation is set as is for localhost information and not top level domain information.

-The following documentation is straight to the point what you should add or change.
-The end of the documentation had a section as to WHY these changes matter and how they relate to the problem.
-Additionally, some misc things that may or may not be relevant to OAUTH are clarified at the end.

 ## Assumptions/Prerequisites
 *  [Megabittron's Google OATH tutorial](https://github.com/UMM-CSci-3601-S18/iteration-4-megabittron/blob/master/Documentation/Secure%20Google%20Login/DocumentationForGoogleLogin.md)
 * [Megabittron's HTTPS Tutorial](https://github.com/UMM-CSci-3601-S18/iteration-4-megabittron/blob/master/Documentation/HTTPS.md)